blitzballplayerffx/OldWineBottle/README.md

 https://blitzballplayerffx.github.io/OldWineBottle/wiki.html

 # Interested in Contributing?
-You can post in discussions.
+You can post in [Discussions](https://github.com/blitzballplayerffx/OldWineBottle/discussions).
 Just share a little about your ambitions and your experience.
 Looking for 3D Modelers but others are also welcome.

 # Developers
 Programming: blitzballplayerffx<br>